-Influenza and Vaccinations 2014-2015 Season.
-Information about influenza and where persons can go to get vaccinated will be coming soon, including on campus flu shot clinics.
+Click here for more information for the 2016-2017 influenza season and where persons can go to get vaccinated will be coming soon, including on campus flu shot clinics.
 Influenza vaccines are covered by Student Health Services at Vibrant Health Family Clinics in River Falls for current students.
 Call the Clinic at 715-425‐6701.

 Certain immunizations are necessary for students to be protected while at college.
 Students should check their immunization histories and update any needed vaccines.
 All students should carry their immunization records with them while at college since they may need to show proof of immunization.
 See below for more information about recommended vaccinations and how to obtain them if needed.